joelferrier/geoip-python/README.md

 ##Installation

 ---
-**TODO:** Automate installation to posix conformantlocation location
+**TODO:** Automate installation to posix conformant location location

 It is recommmended to alias this command to include the location of the GeoLite2 database you wish to use.